BernhardHumm/AAI/manuscript/06_Natural_Language_Processing.md

 The architecture of state-of-the-art LLMs is most sophisticated and varies for different LLM which have been developed and trained for differnt tasks.
 The following Fig. 6.18 shows components commonly used in LLMs.

+{width=80%}
 ![Fig. 6.18: LLM architecture](images/LLM_architecture.png)

 The input text (usually called "prompt") into an LLM is tokenized first, i.e., split into a set of tokens (words, subwords or punctuation characters).
 Then, a word embedding is computed as explained in the last section.
 Where the initial embedding is static, encoding adds information about the position of a token in a sentence, resulting in a contextual embedding.
 The attention mechanism is at the heart of LLMs and adds further contextual information, namely the relationship between tokens in a text (in the example above, the tokens "the" and "cat" strongly belong together, as well as "likes" and "sleep").
 This is comparable to NLP parsing (which  assigns roles of tokens in a sentence, e.g., subject, predicate, object), but in contrast to NLP parsing it is not based on static grammar rules but dynamically learned during the training process.
 Often, the attention layer is followed by a feed-forward neural network for refinement (not depicted in Fig. 6.18).
 LLMs stack multiple layers of attention and feed-forward blocks.
 Each layer refines the model’s understanding incrementally.
 In early layers, the model might learn basic grammar or word associations (e.g., “cat” and “dog” are both animals).
-Deeper layers handle abstract concepts, like irony or logical reasoning.
+Deeper layers handle abstract concepts, like logical reasoning or irony.

 Finally, a decoder is used for generating output tokens.
 They are fed back into the embedding layer of the LLM and, in parallel, concatenated to the output text.